1)

 (c)

-Opinion #2: We could explain that when the Gemara says, "Heinu Ribi'seihu" it means that this is natural, and a Sircha sometimes occurs between two adjoining lobes even without a hole being present (unlike Rashi's explanation).
-This would be understandable.
-(The Maharsha points out that the Ra'avad indeed holds that Sirchos occur in adjoining lobes without a hole, but when they connect lobes that are not adjoining there is a hole.)
+Opinion #2: And if we would explain that when the Gemara says, "Haynu Ribi'seihu" it means that this is natural, and a Sircha sometimes occurs between two adjoining lobes even without a hole being present (unlike Rashi's explanation), it would be understandable.
+(The Maharsha points out that the Ra'avad indeed holds that Sirchos occur in adjoining lobes without a hole, but when they connect lobes that are not adjoining, there is a hole).

 àáì ø"ç ôéøù 'øáéúééäå' äåé ëîå îøáòéúééäå, ëìåîø äééðå ãøê øáéòúå.